GeekOnCoffee/TinyTim/README.md

 We use [Pivotal Tracker](http://pivotaltracker.com) to keep track of who is doing what and our project is located at: [pivotaltracker.com/projects/569717](https://www.pivotaltracker.com/projects/569717).
 Please ensure all features have a story in Tracker to track them (hopefully creating the Tracker story before starting to code) so the whole group can follow along with commits and comments, etc.

 ### Attaching Commits To Stories
-The Tracker project has been setup with a post commit hook for the main repository.
-When your pull request is merged the commits will show up attached to any Tracker story that was referenced.
+The Tracker project has been setup with a post commit service hook for the main repository.
+If you followed along with the Contributing section above, hopefully your fork has a service hook setup too.
+When you push your feature up to your fork the commits will show up attached to any Tracker story that was referenced.

 Here are some example commit messages that would link the commit to it's corresponding Tracker story: